Crises of Communication: Sustainability and Trumpism

 Politics, in this context, plays a specific role: it makes collectively binding decisions.
 Yet these decisions must then be processed and implemented by other systems.
 For instance, the legal system creates laws to enforce political decisions, while the economy and even religion may shape how these decisions are interpreted and realized in practice.

 Consider the example of childbirth.
 How do different social systems contribute to this event?
-The political system might legislate that abortion is legal, but religious beliefs may influence whether a person opts for or against it.
+The political system might legislate that abortion is legal.
+Religious beliefs may influence whether a person opts for or against it.
 Socio-economic conditions affect whether one can afford to raise a child, and the health system plays a crucial role in medical support.
 Political decisions matter, but they exist within a web of other systems, each with its own influence, sometimes more decisive than politics itself.

 The popular narrative around elections is that they make ‘the people’ the foundation of all political power.
 After the election, politicians—servants of the people—are supposed to put the will of the people into action.
 However, according to Luhmann, the idea that the people are the source of all power in a liberal democracy is a myth.
 Instead, the people function more as an audience, much like in a talent show, where they get to elect a winner at specific, pre-determined moments, but do not control the larger system.
 The ‘show’ of politics is a much larger, self-sustaining system, where politicians, the state, and the voters all play their roles and influence one another, but the system ultimately serves itself.